markstringer-dti/markstringer-dti.github.io/dti.md

 Well, this is that book.
 And it tries to meet all of these expectations.
 This is especially that book if your project, programme or organisation is in some part dependent on the development of software.

-If you read this book, you will definitely learn, how to quickly identify seemingly impossible situations, how to manage and manipulate those situations so that's there's a chance, not just of delivery, but also of success.
+If you read this book, you will definitely learn, how to quickly identify situations that seem impossible and how to manage and manipulate those situations so that's there's a chance, not just of delivery, but also of success.
 You'll also get lots of advice about how to look after yourself and those around you while you're doing it.

 ## Chapter 2 - Agreed activity

 One of the great things about living in London is that you can sign up to all sorts of classes.
 Over the past ten years, I've repeatedly signed up for improvisation classes.
 Why?
 Because my experience is that every time I go to an improvisation class, I learn something new, more specifically, I have new experience, and these often somehow or other, turn out to be useful in real life.

 One of the key ideas in improvisation is blocking.
 For example.
 If an improvised scene starts with someone knocking on a door.
 The scene might go something like this.